MetalbolicX/d3-snap/docs/api-reference.md

 - **Injecting custom styles**: Add CSS directly to the SVG output.
 - **Virtual DOM for testing**: Use a virtual DOM to test D3 visualizations without a browser.
 - **Canvas rendering**: Create Canvas-based charts for image export or pixel manipulation.

+## D3Snap Methods

+### createSVG

+Creates an SVG element with optional width, height, and attributes.